The Ultimate In Birding Tours

 Bhutan is a land of superlatives, the last surviving example of a Tibetan Buddhist Kingdom that proudly guards and treasures its cultural and natural heritage.
 Blessed with a tiny population and steep inaccessible valleys, it holds fabulous forests that are still largely untouched and full of birds.

-By far greatest diversity of Himalayan bird species is to be found in the Eastern Himalayas and this fantastic birding journey through the small kingdom Bhutan, where over 600 bird species have been recorded, provides the opportunity to see an almost endless series of avian delights.
+By far greatest diversity of Himalayan bird species is to be found in the Eastern Himalayas and this fantastic birding journey through the small kingdom of Bhutan, where over 700 bird species have been recorded, provides the opportunity to see an almost endless series of avian delights.

 Bhutan is an unspoilt, thinly-populated country that offers not only the finest birding in the Himalayas but also a wonderful cultural and travel experience.
-Hotel accommodation ranges from good to reasonable and roads are fairly good, but on this comprehensive itinerary, which produces numerous Eastern Himalayan specialities, we will still have to stay in outfitted mobile-safari-style camps, but in pretty comfortable style, in those areas that still lack hotels or guesthouses.
+Hotel and guesthouse accommodation ranges from good to reasonable and roads are good, but on this comprehensive itinerary, which produces numerous Eastern Himalayan specialities, we will still have to stay in outfitted mobile-safari-style camps, but in pretty comfortable style, in some areas.
 Being able to stay right in the midst of such superb Himalayan environments, with the best birding in the country all around us, is an experience that greatly adds to the wonders of our Bhutanese journey.
 All in all, Bhutan offers the discerning birder a truly unforgettable adventure!

 Nearly two-thirds of Bhutan is forest, the remaining fraction is either above the treeline or under agriculture in the narrow valley bottoms, most of the land being too steep for any settlement or farming.
 There is only one road traversing the country from west to east, and prior to the 1960s there were none.
 The Buddhist values of the Bhutanese people mean that they have for centuries led their lives in harmony with their environment; their beliefs show a deep reverence and respect for all sentient beings, and they are thus perfect guardians of what has now emerged as one of the most extraordinary places for birding in the mountains of South Asia.
 The country only opened its doors to foreigners comparatively late, and although it does welcome visitors so with outstanding hospitality, it is not without some reserve, wishing to avoid the negative side-effects of uncontrolled tourism apparent in other developing nations.
 The number of visitors is highly restricted by a combination of a very high tourism tax, high tourism service costs and a scarcity of accommodations, which together make Bhutan remain pleasantly ‘off-the-beaten-track’.